 The following regulations on when a death should be referred to the coroner came into effect on Tuesday, 1 October 2019.

 A death should be referred to HM Coroner if:

 - The death is suspected to be due to:

-- Poisoning, including by a substance which is usually not poisonous.
+- Poisoning, including by a substance that is usually not poisonous.

 - Exposure to or contact with a toxic substance.

 - The use of a medicinal product, controlled drug or psychoactive substance.

 - Violence, trauma, injury or self-harm.

 - Neglect, including self-neglect.